Heritage

 Characters:

-KIEN (2024), Figures Inventory Heritage Monitor.
-Number of entries in the Inventory of Intangible Heritage Netherlands in the period 2012-2024 divided over the different domains.
+KIEN (2026), Figures Heritage Inventory Monitor.
+Number of entries in the Inventory of Intangible Cultural Heritage of the Netherlands, broken down across the various domains..
 Arnhem: Knowledge Centre for Intangible Heritage Netherlands

 RCE (2025) The Heritage Monitor, On: erfgoedmonitor.cultureelerfgoed.nl